INVEST BETTER WITH ROBO ADVISORSLow-cost portfolio management for everyone.

 To fairly compare the cost of portfolio management that is online, at least partially automatic, and with no or very low account minimums

-Investing is important; it’s what helps your money grow, which helps you meet your retirement and other goals in life.
+Investing is important; it's what helps your money grow, which helps you meet your retirement and other goals in life.
 Money management costs should never significantly bite into into your investment profile or make a substantial impact on your saving.
 Not in 2017, anyhow, if you were to carefully follow our guidance about robo investing in Canada.

 There are lots of ways to invest, from doing it yourself to having a full-service financial advisory practice do for you.
 Traditionally your options were limited by the amount of money you had available to invest (full-service advisors usually have high account minimums) and where you lived (big-city folks had lots of options to choose from; small-town folks had far fewer, if any).